rubenandrebarreiro/rubenandrebarreiro.github.io/about.md

 <p>I lived in <b>Loures</b> and <b>Almada</b>, in <b>Portugal</b>.
 But I'm currently living in <b>Porto</b>, <b>Portugal</b>. 📍 🌍</p>

-<p>I attended a Professional Course of Technician of Programming and Management of Computer Systems at <b>Escola Secundária do Monte de Caparica, in Almada</b>, between 2009 and 2012.
+<p>I attended a Professional Course of Technician of Programming and Management of Computer Systems at <b>Escola Secundária do Monte de Caparica</b>, in <b>Almada</b>, between 2009 and 2012.
 After that, I decided to keep learning and got enter into the universities/colleges' world! 🤓 📚 </p>

 <p>My current academic journey at universities/colleges, until the moment, are: 👨‍🎓 🎓
     <ul>
-        <li><a href="https://www.fct.unl.pt/ensino/curso/mestrado-integrado-em-engenharia-informatica">BSc Degree in Computer Science and Engineering at Faculdade de Ciências e Tecnologia da Universidade Nova de Lisboa (Caparica/Almada Campus at FCT NOVA - FCT/UNL)</a>, between 2013 and 2018;</li>
+        <li><a href="https://www.fct.unl.pt/ensino/curso/mestrado-integrado-em-engenharia-informatica"><b>BSc Degree in Computer Science and Engineering</b> at <b>Faculdade de Ciências e Tecnologia da Universidade Nova de Lisboa</b> (Caparica/Almada Campus at FCT NOVA - FCT/UNL)</a>, between 2013 and 2018;</li>
     </ul>
 </p>